Jump2Digital22-Hackathon-equipo1/Hackathon22/README.md

 ## Installation

-1. Clone repository in your local htdocs directory
+1. Clone repository to your local htdocs directory
 ```
 git clone https://github.com/dm161272/jump2digital.git
 ```
 it will be cloned into jump2digital directory

 2. Change directory to jump2digital and
 run
 ```
 composer update